drewhoskins/batch-orchestra/python/README.md

 Some things to keep an eye on/ that I want to tackle before the initial release

 * Should pass cursors as raw rather than str?
-* Harmonize with python-sdk and python best practices.
+* Harmonize with python best practices.
 (What did I miss?)

 # Roadmap
 * Error handling
   * Call a handler when there are initial failures, to be used for notifications and such.
   * Allow users to designate individual records as failures and proceed with the rest of their page.
+* Reducer
+  * In MapReduce terms, batch orchestra is currently a Map operation.
+We want to add a Reduce step.